 7: Trespassing, an Afterword

 There are few contact points where the augmented nature of the virtual becomes as explicit as in the (mostly cloudy) city of Amsterdam.
 By 1993, internet access here was still limited to a small number of households, but in 1994 Marleen Stikker, founder of the Waag Society, started the freenet59 De Digitale Stad (The Digital City).60 For many Amsterdammers, this was the first opportunity to access the internet.
 Aptly named, theDigital City still used the metaphor of the city not only in its name but also as an interface.
-To send emails you would have to go to the post office, for public discussions you would visit the cafe.
+To send emails you would have to go to the post office, for public discussions you would visit the neighborhood cafe.
 While text-based initially, many parts were later illustrated.

 Today, in the capital of Europe's largest data center hub,61 the relationship between the digital and the city (the augmenter and the augmentee, if you will) has fundamentally shifted.
 Their conflation is maybe most apparent when looking at Airbnb.
 Arguably, Amsterdam has suffered especially severely from Airbnb's business model.62 In his 2016 essay Techno-Feudalism and The Tragedy of The Commons, William Kherbek explains this process:63